Zach McKinstry Player Props: Tigers vs. Braves

-The Detroit Tigers, including Zach McKinstry (.132 on-base percentage in past 10 games, 216 points below season-long percentage), take on starter Spencer Strider and the Atlanta Braves at Comerica Park, Tuesday at 6:40 PM ET.
+The Detroit Tigers and Zach McKinstry (.243 slugging percentage over his past 10 games, including one homer), battle starting pitcher Spencer Strider and the Atlanta Braves at Comerica Park, Wednesday at 1:10 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Braves.
+In his most recent game he had a hitless performance (0-for-3) against the Braves.

 Zach McKinstry Game Info & Props vs. the Braves